Home/Boxing

 Have an interesting take?

-Rolly Romero has no chill for Shakur Stevenson
+Rolly Romero has no chill for Shakur Stevenson!

-Joining hosts Danza and Keto on the latest episode of The Danza Project podcast, Rolando Romero took the opportunity to make a point.
+Joining hosts Danza and Keto on the latest episode of The Danza Project podcast about a week ago, Rolando Romero took the opportunity to make a point.
 In classic Rolly fashion, he managed to both stick up for Canelo Alvarez and take a sharp jab at Shakur Stevenson.
 The conversation turned playful when Danza asked, “You’re taking a long flight tomorrow.
 If you had one fight to fall asleep to, is it going to be Devin’s or Canelo’s?”
 It was a loaded question, referencing recent criticism of both fighters—Haney for his flat performance at the Fatal Fury Times Square event and Canelo for an uninspiring outing against William Scull despite reclaiming undisputed status.

 And Rolando Romero didn’t choose either.
 “Shakur’s,” he quipped, sparking laughter in the studio.
 The jab was clearly meant to taunt, but Romero followed it up with some actual jabs.
 While Haney may sometimes carry the reputation of being a dull fighter, Romero argued his last bout against Ryan Garcia was actually ‘super entertaining’.
 However, he gave Haney credit for showing grit in his Fatal Fury event.